rosanafcunha/website_rosanafcunha/content/home/talksconf.md

 experience:
-  - title: '3rd Graduate Meeting of the Museum of Zoology of the University of São Paulo'
+  - company: '3rd Graduate Meeting of the Museum of Zoology of the University of São Paulo'
-    company: 'Review of the genus _Narcissia_ Gray, 1840 (Echinodermata, Asteroidea)'
+    title: 'Review of the genus _Narcissia_ Gray, 1840 (Echinodermata, Asteroidea)'
     company_url: ''
     location: 'São Paulo, Brazil'
     date_start: '2019-03-01'
-    #date_end: ''
+    date_end: '2019-03-01'